Welcome to "How I AI"—where innovation meets education.

 There we have it — a complex balancing act for educational institutions expecting to infuse artificial intelligence into their structures of pedagogy.
 But at least, UC Merced’s Graduate Dean is on board with AI — he uses ChatGPT for his own work, and thinks universities should embrace it smartly rather than fight it, while emphasizing the need for thoughtful policies that preserve core educational values for the students.

-Interested to contribute?
+Interested in contributing?
 Email sghosh@ucmerced.edu